sashetophizika/hyprscratch/README.md

 exec-once = ~/.cargo/bin/hyprscratch clean
 ```

-To also hide when losing focus to a non-floating window:
+To also hide when losing focus to a non-floating window (cursor warping is recommended):
 ```bash
 exec-once = ~/.cargo/bin/hyprscratch clean spotless
 ```